-The Karori Wildlife Sanctuary is 252 hectares of regenerating native forest surrounded by a predator fence designed to keep mammals away from the re-introduced native birds.
+The Karori Wildlife Sanctuary (now known as Zealandia) is 252 hectares of regenerating native forest surrounded by a predator fence designed to keep mammals away from the re-introduced native birds.
 It’s an impressive undertaking in a beautiful spot and a great place to spend a few hours.
 The Sanctuary is criss-crossed with walking tracks and visitors are encouraged, making humans the only mammals for whom the fence is no barrier.
 It’s big enough to find some quiet here even over a holiday period - there are plenty of tracks that will take you away from the more popular areas of the park if you desire a bit of seclusion.

 The fence is interesting.
 A little way into the park are a series of weather-proofed information boards describing the design process, apparantly there’s no fence quite like it anywhere else in the world.
 The list of beasts whose names aren’t down and need to be bounced ranges from dogs, cats and possums to mice and stoats.
 All of these species impact upon the local birds in one way or another and whether it be direct predation, a taste for eggs, or a more general impact, they have all been deemed unwelcome in Karori.

 While fence-design research was being conducted, lots of remarkable animal capabilities were measured in fine detail, including the fact that baby mice can squeeze through gaps 8mm in size, that domestic cats can vertically jump up to 1.5 meters, and that the ability of rats to get anywhere hasn’t been over-estimated over the years (see below).

 So they built an impressive fence that stretches all the way around the park.
 The fence is also a fire-break, as the vegetation on either side has to be kept back several meters to prevent possums (the bane of many Kiwi animal-related conservation projects) from leaping from tree to tree over the divide.
 All that is missing is the minefield, but they have a mountain bike trail instead.